MooWoodle Set Up Guide

 • On the Site Administration page present in the Development Section is the Advanced Features option.
 Click on the advanced features option

-• As the Advanced Features page loads, scroll down and tick the Web Service option.
+• As the Advanced Features page loads, scroll down and tick the Web Service option and Enable web services for mobile devices

 • Save your changes and proceed to External Services Settings.